rija/docker-nginx-fpm-caches-wordpress/README.md

 * FastCGI Caching+Cache Purge and Zend Opcode enabled
 * RealIP Nginx module installed for when running behind a reverse-proxy
 * Latest version of Wordpress is installed at container startup
-* Can clone a Wordpress-based site from popular online GIT repositories
+* Can clone a Wordpress-based site from GIT repositories
 * WP-CLI to manage a Wordpress install from command line
 * OS-level security updates performed automatically
 * TLS certificate automatically renewed